Beyond Lawns

 Lawn conversion involves replacing turf grass with native plants.
 Native species range from flowers and grasses to shrubs and trees.

-Unlike turf grass, plants native to Indiana have evolved and adapted to our climate for thousands of years.
+Unlike turf grass and non-native plantings, plants native to Indiana have evolved and adapted to our climate for thousands of years.
 They have deep roots, so they can tolerate drought and thrive without fertilizers.
 They help absorb rainfall, prevent flooding, and filter pollution out of runoff, protecting water quality in our streams and lakes.
 Native plants also provide habitat for wildlife and support pollinator species like birds, bees, and butterflies.

-By thinking beyond your lawn and converting it to native prairie, you can harness the benefits of native plants to
+By thinking beyond your lawn and converting it to native landscape, you can harness the benefits of native plants to

 Resources for Landowners